 - A student in the second and subsequent years of study must pass at least 48 credits per year (ie in two consecutive semesters).

-These specific rules have to be adhered to by all undergraduate students, irregardless of the year the student registered for a formal qualification at Unisa.
+All undergraduate students would have to adhere to these specific rules.
+The rules apply regardless of the year the student registered for a formal UNISA qualification.
 Students MUST complete their qualifications within the allocated time period.

-Applications that do not meet the criteria will not be under consideration as well as noting that this is not an extension that could be used as an appeals for an extension.
+Applications that do not meet the criteria will not be under consideration.
+It’s worth noting that this is not an extension that could be used as an appeal for an extension.

 The progression rules below though are subject to the following exceptions: